- Do you feel like you don’t find time to read books?

 Having a solid why to take action is essential in life.

-ICOR® is a #framework we’ve designed and developed in the Paperless Movement®.
+ICOR® is a 3-layer ecosystem we’ve designed and developed in the Paperless Movement®.
 It allows people to get work done with better information management.

 INPUT consists in moving information from the outer world to “my world”.

 That’s where everything begins because depending on the information you consume is how you’ll move forward to achieve your goals.

 Getting “radical” to get the point: you’re nothing more than the output you get from the information you capture and process.